colinodell/json5/README.md

 This function will **always** throw a `SyntaxError` exception if parsing fails.
 This is a subclass of the new `\JsonException` introduced in PHP 7.3.
 Providing or omitting the `JSON_THROW_ON_ERROR` option will have no effect on this behavior.

-For users on PHP 7.2 and below: a PHP 7.3 polyfill is included with this library so that you can safely reference `\JsonException` and `JSON_THROW_ON_ERROR` in your own code.

 ## Binary / Executable